 The Albertina itself owns Modigliani’s 1918 Young Woman in a Shirt, but curator Marc Restellini brings together works from all over the world for this exhibition.
 This includes such items as the 1911/12 Head sculpture from the Minneapolis Institute of Art (pictured above), the 1916/1917 portrait of Max Jacob from the Cincinnati Art Museum, or the 1914 Caryatid with a Vase from London’s Tate Museum.

 Dates and tickets

-Enjoy Modigliani’s particular style from September 17th, 2021 to January 9th, 2022, assuming life has returned to some kind of normality by then.
+Enjoy Modigliani’s particular style from September 17th, 2021 to January 9th, 2022, assuming all remains good on the COVID side of things.

 How to get to the exhibition

 Look for tips at the bottom of the main Albertina page.